aukeller/Bike-Scraping/README.md

 # Bike-Scraping
-scrapes used bike data from columbus bike shop in SF (https://gobikeit.com/) and creates csv file
+scrapes used bike data from columbus bike shop in SF (https://gobikeit.com/) and creates csv file.
+Uses the BeautifulSoup4 library, requests module, and built-in csv module